Joey Chestnut is back.

 It’s never fun to fade Chestnut, but he can still win even without consuming more than 71.5 hot dogs.
 In fact, he will win.
 The only questions are: by how much and after eating how many?

-In 2022 the listed total was 74.5.
-I hammered the under and it cashed comfortably, as Chestnut scarfed down “only” 63 dogs (partly due to a protestor running on stage in the middle of the competition, after which Chestnut put him in a chokehold).
-In 2023 the number was 72.5 and I was all over the under again.
+In 2022, the listed total was 74.5.
+I hammered the Under at +110 and it cashed comfortably, as Chestnut scarfed down “only” 63 dogs (partly due to a protestor running on stage in the middle of the competition, after which Chestnut put him in a chokehold).
+In 2023, the number was 72.5 and I was all over the Under again.
 It cashed again, as Jaws finished with 62 hot dogs eaten – despite no interruptions.

 We can still root for Chestnut while also predicting him to finish under the number.
 That’s exactly what I’m doing here.
 The 41-year-old exceeded this quota in 2018, 2020 and 2021, but those are the only 3 times he has done it.
 That means Chestnut has surpassed 71.5 in just 1 trip to the hallowed grounds of Surf and Stillwell Avenues, where the festivities returned in 2022 following a 2-year departure.
 It was held indoors in 2020 because of the Covid-19 pandemic and in 2021 it took place amidst a limited capacity at Maimonides Park, a minor-league baseball stadium.
 Only in 2018, when he devoured 74, has Chestnut exceeded 72.5 at the Coney Island venue.